checklist/checklist-support/docs/mobile/checklist/task.md

 * Swipe Right: swipe from left TO right
 * Swipe Left:  swipe from right TO left

-Task menu: additional actions on a task can be perfomed by clicking on the task menu button.
+Task menu: additional actions on a task can be performed by clicking on the task menu button.
 That is the button with 3 horizontal (on iOS) or vertical (on Android) dots.
 This will open the task menu.
-The actual options available depends on the checklist type and your permissions:
+The actual options available depend on the checklist type and your permissions:

 ![Checklist Task Menu](/assets/images/mobile/task-menu.png)

 The following task actions are available:

 ## Status
 You can control the status of a task using its checkbox: check (completed) and uncheck (open).
-Note that once a task and all its siblings (i.e. on the same level) are completed, it parent task is also marked as completed.
+Note that once a task and all its siblings (i.e. on the same level) are completed, its parent task is also marked as completed.
 This goes up all the way to the checklist.
 If any subtask is open, then its parent task must also be open.
 Changing the status of a task will make all its children have the same status.

 ## Name
 Click on the task name to start editing it.
 Hit 'done' to save.
 Note that it is not possible to have "new lines" in task names.
 This allows for easy editing.
 If you want text with paragraphs, enter it in the task notes.